What is a Pre-Pack Administration?

-Lack of open/efficient marketing has also been a cause for concern.
-The insolvency practitioner negotiates and agrees on the sale of business assets before their official appointment as administrator.
+Lack of open/efficient marketing has also been a cause of concern.
+Has there been any transparency to market the business?
+The insolvency practitioner negotiates and agrees on the sale of business assets before their official appointment as administrator?
 The deal then takes place quickly, to preserve value.

 Future Going Concern, Concerns?

-Company may show their concerns over viability prospects of the newco set up post-pre-pack administration.
+Company may show their concerns about the viability prospects of the new company post-pre-pack administration.
 What remains different moving forward?
 Perhaps a replay?

 Improving trust in the process of Pre Pack

-So to generate faith in pre-packs, the Insolvency Service has added additional amendments in November 2015 bolstering the Statement of Insolvency Practice 16 (SIP 16).
+So to generate faith in pre-packs, the Insolvency Service has added additional amendments in November 2015 to strengthen the Statement of Insolvency Practice 16 (SIP 16).

 SIP 16 guides UK licensed insolvency practitioners engaging in a pre-pack administration.
-They remain though guidelines; however, IP’s may have regulatory issues imposed, if they step outside of them.
-Pre- Packs remain potential minefields for all.
+They remain though guidelines; however, IP’s may have regulatory issues if they step outside of them.
+Pre-packs remain potential minefields for all.

-- The basis on which the directors paid a reasonable price for company assets: Was a fair up to date open market value placed on company assets. s239 Preference under Insolvency Act 1986
+- The basis on which the directors paid a reasonable price for company assets: Was a legitimate up to date open market value placed on company assets. s239 Preference under Insolvency Act 1986

-- Every available consideration was explored and documented: A pre-pack may only happen if it provides a higher return for the creditors of the company.
+- Every available consideration was explored and documented: A pre-pack may only happen if it provides a higher return for the company’s creditors.

-- Marketing was effective: an extensive array of potential buyers require informing of the sale, giving reasonable viewing time and information for consideration.
-If this was not the case practical reasoning for why?
+- Marketing was effective: when you market the business, there were many potential buyers informed about the sale, giving reasonable viewing time and information for consideration.
+If this was not the case, practical reasoning for why?

-- How company assets valued independently: the basis for valuation and details of the valuer (including their professional qualifications) needs highlighting.
+- How company assets are valued independently: the basis for valuation and details of the valuer (including their professional qualifications) needs to be emphasised.

 The morality of a pre-pack and how the directors exercise their morality during the process.
 Bring pre-packs high on the concerns of those who have lost money.